 Treatment

-Treatment may include drops to soften the ear wax and help it to fall out on its own (this may take a few days to a few weeks).
-Wax softening products are available from your local chemist.
-If this is not effective consult your GP.
-The following treatment options are available:
+• Drops to soften the ear wax and help it to fall out on its own (this may take from a few days to a few weeks).

-• Using an ear syringe to squirt warm water into the ear canal and float out the wax plug.
+• The use of an ear syringe to squirt warm water into the ear canal and float out the wax plug.

-• Removing the wax using a suction device.
+• Removal of the wax using a suction device.

-• Removing the wax with forceps or a special hook.
+• Removal of the wax with forceps or a special hook.

 • Large quantities of hardened wax may need to be treated by an ear specialist.